marion-an/SoftwareTesting-Assignment2/Documentation.md

 ### Pre-conditions

 - Inputs `a & b` are both integers and not null (since the type is int which can't be null this is already satisfied with Integer instead of int it could be done explicit)
+- Inputs are in the 32 bit range

 ### Post-conditions

-- The output `c` is an integer which is not null (also int type, therefore same logic as above)
+- The output is an integer which is not null (also int type, therefore same logic as above)
+- The output is in the 32 bit range

 ### Invariants

-- None which are useful
+- None which makes sense, no need to search for an invariant just to have one

 ## Testing contracts